DamienIrving/zonal_wave_paper/self_compilation.md

 Reference issues:
 * Must use the official abbreviations here: http://cassi.cas.org/search.jsp
+* Journals like Geophys.
+Res.
+Lett. have an eid field instead of pages
 * Don't include the following fields or else they'll show up when they shouldn't:
   * URL
   * Issue number